Press and news resources from JWEMC.

 FOR IMMEDIATE RELEASE

-Joe Wheeler EMC is an electric cooperative providing reliable electric service to more than 43,000 homes and businesses across Lawrence and Morgan Counties in Northwest Alabama for 81 years.
+Joe Wheeler EMC is an electric cooperative which provides reliable electric service to more than 43,000 of our member's homes and businesses across Lawrence and Morgan Counties in Northwest Alabama.

 For logos, pictures, and art affiliated with JWEMC, please contact the Director of Communications